 ANALYSING THE IMAGES

 Archipelago uses a variety of cameras for visual analysis, including iPhone cameras, GoPro action cameras, Sony DSLR cameras and high-end Chronos, high-speed cameras capable of capturing up to 24,000 frames per second.
 These imaging tools allow the company to enhance and optimise its Powerdrop technology for various applications.
-Getting started with imaging
+Getting started with imaging in printing technology involves the understanding of the whole process, the time scale involved, as well as selecting the right imaging tool and lighting.

 “The selection of an imaging tool to record the process depends on its time scale”

 Learning the basics of image-processing techniques, can help a great deal with optimising printing and coating techniques.
 After all the images, comes the analysis.
+As a beginning, free software, such as ImageJ, can be used.